Swiftly-Systems/code-exercise-services/README.md

 ## What We're Looking For

-Please design the library (interfaces, methods, etc) as something you would plan on checking in.
+Think of this as real code you would be checking in.
 PrestoQ values self-descriptive, [SOLID](https://en.wikipedia.org/wiki/SOLID), maintainable, testable designs and code.

 ## Requirements